Glossary of Payroll Terms

 RAC –Retirement Annuity Contract (private pension).

 Reckonable Earnings –For the purposes of employee PRSI, reckonable earnings is an employee’s gross pay including the notional value of any BIK less any Revenue approved salary sacrifice.
-For employer PRSI purposes, reckonable earnings are reduced by the amount of PRD payable by public servants and by the amount of any share remuneration received by an employee.
+For employer PRSI purposes, reckonable earnings are reduced by the amount of ASC payable by public servants and by the amount of any share remuneration received by an employee.

 ROS – Revenue On-Line System – a means to conduct transactions with the Revenue through the internet.